Babymetal: 2016–2017: Touring and Metal Resistance

-During the band's headlining shows at Yokohama Arena in December 2015, announced a second studio album to be released on April 1, 2016, as well as a world tour starting in London at the Wembley Arena, and concluding in Japan with a debut at the Tokyo Dome.
-On January 15, 2016, the second album's title was revealed to be Metal Resistance.
+During the band's headlining shows at Yokohama Arena in December 2015, they announced a second studio album to be released on April 1, 2016, as well as a world tour starting in London at the Wembley Arena, and concluding in Japan with a debut at the Tokyo Dome.
+On January 15, 2016, the album's title was revealed to be Metal Resistance.

 Their second album had shown differences from their debut album.
-Yuimetal states that "compared to the first album and definitely the second album they challenged themselves to a lot of new, different types of genres of music, even more than before."
-Another difference is that there is more use of positive lyrics than ever before.
+Yuimetal stated that "compared to the first album and definitely the second album they challenged themselves to a lot of new, different types of genres of music, even more than before".
+Another difference was more use of positive lyrics than ever before.
 The band made a point to provide a wide variety of styles to attract a wider audience and performed a full song in English.

 The band came up with the album title Metal Resistance because they believed it represents who they are and what they do as Babymetal.
 Su-metal said that "it's about them exploring new, different aspects of what they can do."
 On March 13, the band's producer, Kobametal, received an Excellence Award from the Association of Media in Digital (AMD) in Japan for his success in promoting the band internationally.
 On April 2, one day after the release of Metal Resistance, Babymetal became the first Japanese act to headline Wembley Arena, with the largest sale of merchandise for a single day event in the venue's history, coinciding with the highest ever entry for an album in the UK charts for a Japanese act.
 The Guardian gave their Wembley performance a rating of five out of five stars.
 On April 5, Babymetal made their U.S. television debut, performing "Gimme Chocolate!!" on The Late Show with Stephen Colbert.
 Babymetal were added as a character skin in the Wii U video game Super Mario Maker in 2016.